 - Consignment Purpose/ Category of Item = Mandatory, tick one that applies

-- Comments = Optionally, add any comments to assist with the Customs clearance of the goods
+- Comments = Optional, add any comments to assist with the customs clearance of the goods.

-- Attachment of Supporting Documents (i.e. Certificate) = Optional, and only if your buyer wants a Certificate of Origin or Movement Certificate for the goods you are sending, then go and get a certificate; otherwise, proceed WITHOUT one.
-If you do get a certificate, then print + attach a copy to the package
+- Attachment of Supporting Documents (i.e. Certificate) = Optional, and only if your buyer wants a Certificate of Origin or Movement Certificate for the goods you are sending, only then should you acquire a certificate; otherwise, proceed WITHOUT one.
+If you do get a certificate, then print and attach a copy to the package.

 - Attachment of Supporting Documents (i.e. Licence) = Optional, and only if your buyer or destination country requires you to provide a licence for the product(s) you are sending.
-If you do get a licence, then print + attach a copy to the package
+If you do get a licence, then print and attach a copy to the package.

-- Declaration = Mandatory, read the declaration and make sure you agree with it, then check that the Date of Declaration is correct, otherwise change to suit; click the Signature of Declarant box and either your preloaded digital version of your hand-signature appears, or you can select and upload a new one
+- Declaration = Mandatory, read the declaration and make sure you agree with it, then check that the Date of Declaration is correct, otherwise rectify; click the Signature of Declarant box and your preloaded digital version of your hand-signature will appear.
+If you’ve yet to do so, you can select and upload a new one.

-- Click the [Save & Authorise] button, on the top left, once you’re satisfied that the CN22 completed; if confirmation is requested, click [Save]
+- Click the [Save & Authorise] button, on the top left, once you’re satisfied that the CN23 completed; if confirmation is requested, click [Save]

 c) Printing a CN23 Form

-Having created a CN23 (in EdgeCTP) and saved + authorised it, printing the CN23 is just a matter of following these steps:
+Having created a CN23 (in EdgeCTP), saved and authorised it, printing the CN23 Form is just a matter of following these steps:

-- Find and open a previously saved CN23 or create a new one (as above)
+- Find and open a previously saved CN23 Form or create a new one (as above).

-- From the top of the CN23 form click [Generate PDF] button choose:
+- From the top of the CN23 form click the [Generate PDF] button and choose:

-- CN23 A4 plain paper = this generates a PDF of the CN23 form for printing on an A4 piece of paper, positioning the print-out in A4 landscape, with the form in the centre
+- CN23 A4 plain paper = this will generate a PDF version of the CN23 form for printing on an A4 piece of paper, positioning the print-out in an A4 landscape, with the form in the centre.